 Support for individuals and households

-- Available to those between the ages of 22 and the Age Pension
+- Are between the ages of 22 and the Age Pension;

 Early access to superannuation

-Australians affected financially by the virus may be granted early access to their compulsory superannuation.
+Australians affected financially by the virus were granted early access to their compulsory superannuation.

 - Withdraw tax-free up to AUD10,000 of superannuation before 1 July 2020 and another AUD10,000 withdrawal from 1 July 2020 to 30 September 2020.